micro-os-plus/web-jekyll/pages/cmsis-plus/rtos/overview.md

 ## Overview

-The CMSIS++ RTOS API is a portable RTOS interface, but designed to best match the ARM Cortex-M processor-based devices
+The CMSIS++ RTOS API is a portable RTOS interface, but designed to best match the ARM Cortex-M processor-based devices.

 ![CMSIS++ RTOS]({{ site.baseurl }}/assets/images/2016/cmsis-plus-overview.png)